 You should also check the responsiveness of your slider to make sure it looks good on all devices.

 There is a mobile-only text that is edited separately and especially for the mobile view of your slider.
+You can create it by yourself or choose a readymade WP theme with mobile-only layers within the demo slider.

-So I’ve changed the font of a welcome text, the text itself and its shadow, as well as changed the caption text, its color, and style.
+So I’ve changed the font of a welcome text, the text itself, and its shadow, as well as changed the caption text, its color, and style.
 I’ve changed the color of a blue line and made it a red line, changed the background color, and uploaded a custom image.
 I’ve selected the animation for my image and captions.

 I’ve also changed some styling options in the WP Customizer (Appearance -> Customize) to replace the color scheme of the website which changed the color of all its buttons, fonts, and some other elements.

 This is just the first slide because I can’t disclose the overall design and all slides I’ve created, but be sure they are great thanks to the possibilities gifted by Revolution Slider and especially the ‘slide transitions’ that helped me to create cool effects.
-Try it!

 As you see on the custom homepage slider, I’ve also rebuilt the standard menu and replaced it with a custom one.
 Here’s one of my older posts on WP menu creation.
 However, it explains how to add items to the menu from the list of pages.

 On that current website, I used the custom links for creating the main and footer menus.
 You just select the ‘Custom Links’ tab in the ‘Add menu items’ section, add an URL and link text and then click the ‘Add to Menu’ button.
-If you want to create sub-items, you just drag-and-drop your menu items and place them under the main items in the menu.
+If you want to create sub-items, you just drag and drop your menu items and place them under the main items in the menu.
 All is easy!

 Now I’ve resolved to change the initial page structure of the homepage demo #4 which I’ve chosen as my static page, and replace it with a custom structure.